Diabetic Nerve Pain Symptoms | LYRICA® (pregabalin) CV Safety Info

 Understanding Diabetic Nerve Pain & Symptoms

 Did you know that the pain in your feet and hands could be related to your diabetes?
 It starts with uncontrolled blood sugar.
 People with diabetes have high blood sugar levels.
 And over time this may cause permanent damage to the nerves.
 This nerve damage may cause a distinct pain called diabetic nerve pain.

 Nerve damage from diabetes can progress over time and is permanent

 You may have nerve damage well before you experience its symptoms.
 The first time you may notice diabetic nerve pain symptoms is when the nerve damage has already progressed.
 While this nerve damage can cause pain, it can also result in a loss of feeling in the feet and hands.
 Numbness can cause cuts and foot ulcers to go unnoticed.
 These cuts can lead to an infection.
 In severe cases, an untreated infection can even result in amputation.
 This is why it is important to examine your feet often.
 You can also talk to your doctor at your next appointment and ask him or her to perform a foot exam.

 Understand your symptoms

 If you have diabetes and foot pain, it may be diabetic nerve pain.
 This pain may also be felt in the hands.
 And while this pain may come and go over time, it’s actually caused by permanent damage to your nerves.

 In general, there are 2 types of pain: nerve pain and muscle pain.
 Muscle pain usually has a clear cause (injury or inflammation) and tends to go away over time.
 Nerve pain has many different causes.
 Nerve pain resulting from diabetes is the result of damaged nerves and can be long-lasting.
-LYRICA is a daily prescription treatment that can relieve diabetic nerve pain.
+LYRICA is a daily prescription treatment that can help relieve diabetic nerve pain.

 Remember, diabetic nerve pain symptoms are a result of nerve damage caused by diabetes, and not a result of aging, weight gain, or other conditions.